Horse Boarding & Equestrian Facility - No Recreational Horse Rentals

 LeeAnn had Charlie from the time she was 12 years old, thanks to her Great Aunt Ruth who spoiled her.
 Charlie was Quarter Horse, who LeeAnn barrel raced; and she had an Arab named Sparky who was used for endurance competitions.
 Sparky had a filly named Artesian Dream (Tease), a yearling when Ray & LeeAnn met.
 Tease was born in the shadow of St. Helen's ash.
 Tease would follow Ray around Aunt Ruth's yard like a puppy.

 Ray's background is just as mentioned before a "no fear" kid, who rode anything (giant Black Labs, horses, pack-mules, machines), from the time he was little, just because he could catch them.
 When Ray asked "can I ride em".
 The response would be "if you can catch em"...
 Can't recall a time when he couldn't catch em.
 His little brother usually got in on the action as well...
 Hang on...
 Ye haw!!
+Now he's a little old but still enjoys a good rodeo.

 To make it through college LeeAnn had to sell Sparky, to pay tuition and buy books.
 Through the years, there were Charlie & Tease as well as children (Josh, Adam, & Alex), ponies, small ranches (horsy acres) and finally the purchase of the family ranch (land poor) and onto Lady Raven Stables.